oruga-ui/theme-bulma/README.md

 </p>

 <p align="center">
-  <i>Bulma plugin for Oruga.
+  <i>Bulma theme for Oruga.
 WARNING: this project is currently a work in progress.</i>
 </p>

 <p align="center">